 Hostas are native to coastal Asia, where they grow in dense forest environments that receive significant rainfall.
 A good rule of thumb for watering hostas is to give them about 1” (25mm) of water each week.
 If the hostas receive this much rain that week, they likely don’t need to be watered, but any shortfall should be made up with supplemental watering.
 Try not to water the leaves of the Hosta, and instead apply the water directly to the soil overtop of the roots (drip irrigation works very well for hostas).
-Hostas are best done early in the morning (evening watering can encourage overnight slug and snail damage).
+Hostas should be watered the morning if possible.

 In the autumn, mature leaves of hostas are somewhat frost tolerant.
-Established Guacamole hosta plants can survive light frosts down to about 28°F (-2°C).
+Established Guacamole hosta plants can survive light frosts down to about 28°F (-2°C), but the leaves will be killed by a hard frost.
+Because pests love to overwinter in the big wet leaves, it usually makes sense to cut these plants back in the fall rather than waiting for spring.
 These hostas require several weeks of winter chilling below 40°F (4°C), in which the plants become dormant and rest before spring.

 Caring for most hosta plants is very easy.
 They can survive in drier or darker environments and typically need minimal care.
-So, let us take a look at what they need and can handle in terms of living conditions:
+So, let us take a look at what they need:

-Unlike your typical hosta, this type of hosta prefers the sunlight (but can also handle some shade).
-It is recommended to leave these plants in the sun for most of the day.
+Unlike your typical hosta, this type of hosta prefers a bit of sunlight, as long as it has enough water.
+Morning sun is optimal, as mid-day and afternoon sun can be quite harsh.
 If a tree, cloud, house, deck, or fence ends up blocking the sun for a couple of hours, your plant will still be just fine.
 Just make sure that your plant does not spend all day in the shade.
-Around 4-6 hours is okay.

 When it comes to water, just make sure to water your Guacamole hosta regularly.
 Keep the soil damp and do not overdo it.
-This type of Hosta can survive for a day or two without water.
-It can also last pretty well in a desert as long as it gets some water every other day.
-However, do not go on a week-long vacation during a drought or if you live in a desert—your poor hosta will not last.
+This type of Hosta can survive for a few days without water.
+Established hostas are surprisingly drought tolerant (but you’ll have to water them regularly for the first couple years).

 Typically, a hosta’s soil needs to have a ph of about 6.5 to 7.5—the Guacamole hosta can go as low as 5.5 for its ph.
 These plants should be kept fertile, so make sure to get some good plant food or compost to help them grow.

 Considering these plants can grow up to three feet wide, they will need considerable space between them.
-On average, you will want to space these plants about 2 feet apart.
-However, if you are taking them out of a pot and adding them to your garden, you may need to add a foot of space between them (depending on their size).
+On average, you will want to space these plants about 2-3 feet apart if planting multiples.
+Plan for a mature spread of about 4 feet.

 In some cases, you may need to divide up your Guacamole Hosta plant so it has enough room to grow.
 Dividing a plant means that you may separate a section of the plant to grow elsewhere to prevent crowding.
 It is similar to grafting.

 The best time to divide a Guacamole Hosta plant is late spring or early summer.
 The leaves of the hosta will be curled up and will not have bloomed yet.
 Since hostas usually bloom in a thick clump, you will need to get a knife to divide it.
-Simply cut down the middle of the hosta plant to divide it.
-Make sure that both parts of the plant have extra fertilizer and food to help the plant heal and continue to grow.
+Simply cut down the middle of the hosta plant to divide it (here are detailed instructions).
+Replant the root pieces and water deeply.

 These types of plants do not need year-round care, but they are perennials, so they will need prep before winter.
 Most gardeners choose to cut back hostas in the autumn to clean up the garden and prevent overwintering pests.